 If you’re interested in using DocuSign, you have several options.
 You can sign up for a free trial of DocuSign on its own, but it’s even better to get it as part of a package deal.

-Many business plans for Office 365 offer DocuSign as part of your suite of apps and services.
+Many business plans for Microsoft 365 from GoDaddy offer DocuSign as part of your suite of apps and services.

 From there, you can pick and choose which DocuSign services you take advantage of.